United States Holocaust Memorial Museum: A Dangerous Lie (2006)

+Permanent collection

 The Museum's holdings included art, books, pamphlets, advertisements, maps, film and video historical footage, audio and video oral testimonies, music and sound recordings, furnishings, architectural fragments, models, machinery, tools, microfilm and microfiche of government documents and other official records, personal effects, personal papers, photographs, photo albums, and textiles.
 This information can be accessed through online databases or by visiting the USHMM.
 Researchers from all over the world come to the USHMM Library and Archives and the Benjamin and Vladka Meed Registry of Holocaust Survivors.
+In March 2024, the museum announced that it acquired the Centropa collection, a collection that contains rare testimonies of Holocaust survivors living in post-war communist countries.

 Museum gallery

-Operations

-The United States Holocaust memorial Museum (also known as USHMM) operates on a mixed federal and private revenue budget.
-For the 2014-2015 fiscal year, the museum reported total revenues of $133.4 million; $81.9 million and $51.4 million from private and public sources, respectively.
-Nearly the entirety of private funds come from donations.
-Expenses totaled of $104.6 million, with a total of $53.5 million used to pay 421 employees.
-Net assets tallied $436.1 million as of September 30, 2015, of which $319.1 million is classified as long-term investments, including the museum's endowment.